Fair reasons for dismissal

 - if the business moves to another location, or if it's taken over, and it isn't possible to employ you because of economic, technical or organisational reasons

 - unreasonably refusing to accept a company reorganisation that changes your employment terms

-Your employer can only continue to operate their own compulsory retirement age if this can be objectively justified.
+You can only be dismissed because of your age if this can be objectively justified.
 Such cases of compulsory retirement are likely to be considered by Industrial Tribunals under the 'some other substantial reason' heading.

 - Relocation of work

 - Employment protection during business transfers and takeovers (TUPE)

 The Labour Relations Agency offers free, confidential and impartial advice on all employment rights issues.

 Your local Citizens Advice Bureau (CAB) can provide free and impartial advice.